top of page

 • And specify cutting modes.

-You can also use our embedded generator to automatically create machines, materials, and cutting modes — just press the Generate button on the Equipment or Equipment Type form.
+You can also use our embedded generator to automatically create machines, materials, and cutting modes—just press the Generate button on the Equipment or Equipment Type form.

 Since we plan to introduce modules for machine load planning and shift job generation in the future, some basic classification is required.
 You should add:

-• Equipment type (e.g., laser, plasma, waterjet, etc.), and
+• Equipment type (e.g., laser, plasma, waterjet, etc.),

 • The specific machine (for example, “Laser 2 kW”).